WasabiRaptor/Starbecue/README.md

 Make sure to delete any previously installed versions of starbecue within the `Starbound/mods/` This includes any version of `starbecue.pak` and `starboundSpeciesAnimOverrides.pak` or `SBQ_engine_assets.pak`

+**Starextensions is incompatible with any modified executable, remove it if it is installed**

 Latest versions are available on [patreon](https://www.patreon.com/LokiVulpix)

 This mod Requires [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) or [Stardust Core](https://steamcommunity.com/sharedfiles/filedetails/?id=764887546)